Sergio00166/webFILE/README.md

 # Web Server with custom video and audio player #

-Im not a web developer, Im only a system administrator that knowns Python and some JS, and I struggle  with CSS, any suggestion/help to improve the frontend is welcome.

 The video player supports subtittles and changing the audio track